hellerve/match-utils/README.md

   (println* x)) ; => "hi"

-; defn-match allows you to write pattern-matching functions ; here i want to optimize dispatch
+; defn-match allows you to write pattern-matching functions ; dispatch is optimized, but i don’t know how robustly (deftype Num
-(deftype Num
   (I [Int])
   (D [Double]))